Ajaykumarreddy09/My-Python-Journey/README.md

 # My-Python-Journey
-This repository contains my Python learning journey, including exercises, projects, and concepts I have learned using VS Code
+This repository contains my Python learning journey, including exercises, and concepts I have learned using VS Code